kaifcodec/Telespot/README.md

 ```

 ### No results found 🤷
-- The phone number may not be indexed in search engines
+- The phone number may not be publicly indexed
-- Try searching with fewer format variations
+- Try searching manually in a browser to confirm
-- The number may be new or unlisted
+- Number might be new, unlisted, or private

-### Rate limiting issues ⏳
+### Connection timeout errors ⏳
-If you encounter rate limiting:
-- Increase the delay between searches (edit the `time.sleep(2)` value)
+If searches are timing out:
+- Check your internet connection
+- The search engine might be temporarily down
-- Run searches in smaller batches
+- Try again in a few minutes

 ## ⚙️ Technical Details

 - **Language**: Python 3 🐍
-- **Dependencies**: ddgr (specified in requirements.txt)
+- **Dependencies**: requests, beautifulsoup4, lxml (specified in requirements.txt)
 - **Recommended Setup**: Python virtual environment
 - **Output**: Colored terminal text + optional JSON export
-- **Search engine**: DuckDuckGo (via ddgr) 🦆
+- **Search engines**: Google, Bing, DuckDuckGo 🔍
+- **Method**: Web scraping with BeautifulSoup

+### How It Works 🛠️

+1. **Format Generation**: Creates 4 variations of the phone number
+2. **Multi-Engine Search**: Queries Google, Bing, and DuckDuckGo for each format
+3. **HTML Parsing**: Extracts titles and snippets from search results using BeautifulSoup
+4. **Pattern Analysis**:
+   - Identifies names using capitalization patterns
+   - Detects locations via state codes, city names, and zip codes
+   - Counts frequency of mentions
+5. **Result Summary**: Displays most common names and locations

 ### Project Structure 📁
 ```